Naveen-145119/quantum-demo/README.md

 - For production use, consider additional security measures
 - The original Python/Tkinter code has been fully converted to web technologies
 - All functionality preserved: registration, login, encrypted upload, file management
+- Vault passphrases cannot be recovered by the server—if a user forgets theirs, the vault data is unrecoverable

 ## 🆘 Troubleshooting